zuiidea/antd-admin/docs/configuration.md

     - `exlude` - Specifies a list of routing rules that do not use this layout, which can be a regular expression or a string.

- > Note: `exlude` takes precedence over `include`, and the layout behind it has a higher priority than the previous layout.
+ > Note: `exlude` takes precedence over `include`, and the layout previous it has a higher priority than the behind layout.
 The development process may need to be combined with the layout in the `src/layouts` directory.
-For details, see [Using Layout]().
+For details, see [Using Layout](./layout.md).

 ## i18n